Marco Sieber: Medical career

 Between 2015 and 2017, Sieber served as an assistant doctor in general surgery and intensive care in Interlaken before becoming the chief medical officer for KFOR, the NATO-led international peacekeeping force in Kosovo.
 From 2019 to 2021, he worked as an anesthesiology assistant in Interlaken and as an emergency doctor in helicopter rescue, eventually joining the urology team at the Biel Hospital Center in 2021.
 Despite his current job as an astronaut at the ESA, he hopes to continue working occasionally in a hospital emergency ward to maintain and refine his medical skills.

 Astronaut career

 Sieber was one of five career astronauts of the European Astronaut Corps chosen as part of the 2022 selection of astronauts.
 He will have the opportunity to become Switzerland's second person in space, following astronaut Claude Nicollier.

 Sieber completed ESA's Basic Training curriculum at the European Astronaut Centre, and graduated alongside his classmates from "The Hoppers" group on 22 April 2024.
 Sieber has said that his first flight to the ISS will occur sometime between 2027 and 2030.
 Before embarking on a mission, he will complete additional mission-specific training blocks.
 Aside from that, there will likely be a quieter period without continuous training.
 During this time, he will take on other responsibilities at ESA.

-On September 2025 Sieber participated in the ESA CAVES 2025 course held in the Matese mountains in the Italian Apennines.
+In September 2025 Sieber participated in the ESA CAVES 2025 course held in the Matese mountains in the Italian Apennines.